Tinram/MySQL/README.md

 PHP CLI script to extract a brief summary of table names and foreign keys from large schema files.

+The optional keyword enables the script to search a large schema for keywords in table names (and table contents).

 ### Usage